monster-penguin/BIOS-Preservation-Tool/README.md

 The `Missing` count is global — canonicals absent from the database across all platforms combined.
 Per-platform counts in the Report step cover only the files that platform declares, so they will always be lower than the totals shown above.

-The `Via alias` line appears when canonicals are present whose bytes are stored under a different canonical name (see [Core Concepts](#core-concepts)).
-These are fully resolved and do not appear on the shopping list.
+The `verified` count includes canonicals whose bytes are stored under a different canonical name (aliases — see [Core Concepts](#core-concepts) and DEVELOPER_NOTES §4).
+Aliases always point at a verified blob, so from a user's perspective an aliased canonical is functionally verified — staging produces a verified file.

 **Outputs** (written to `build/`):
 - `bios_database.sqlar` — the database